Women account for a little over 11% of CFO positions in the U.S.

-She started her career journey in the startup space once she joined Soul Cycle in 2012, and 5 years later joined GLAMSQUAD as their CFO.
+Prior to The Wing, Diedra started her career journey in the startup space once she joined Soul Cycle in 2012, and 5 years later joined GLAMSQUAD as their CFO.

 Trust your gut — for me it was a gut feeling that medicine wasn’t the right path for me.
 Switching gears is scary because you never know if it’s going to be another dead end but there is no way to find out unless you are willing to make that change.
 I was interested in how businesses communicate with their consumers and how they operate from a financial perspective — I followed this interest and it led me to where I am today.

 What tips do you have for aspiring Black women on joining a startup as a CFO?
-What are some things they should prepare for, and how should they prepare?

-If you’re joining a startup in a finance role, just know that there aren’t a lot of us in the field at the moment and we are held to a different standard, period.
+If you’re joining a startup in a finance role, just know that there aren’t a lot of us in the field at the moment and we are held to a different standard - period.
 It’s really important to know your worth, come prepared to every aspect of your job, and be ready to work harder than others.
 Come to the table with an opinion and make sure that the recommendation is supported by numbers, research, and facts.